Complexity of Unambiguous Problems in $\Sigma^P_2$: The Class Polynomial Condorcet Winner ( )

 \begin{wbox} $\kCKTCondorcet{k}$\\ \textbf{Parameter:} A fixed, positive integer $k$.\\ \textbf{Input:} Sequence of $k$ Boolean circuits $\fCC=\langle\CC_1,\dots,\CC_k\rangle$, each with $n$ inputs and $n$ outputs.\\ \textbf{Question:} $\exists \XX\in\bits{n} \;\; \forall \YY\in\bits{n} \text{ with } \YY\neq \XX\;\; \sum_{i=1}^k\big(\sgn(\CC_i(\XX)-\CC_i(\YY))\big)>0$? \end{wbox}

 \begin{theorem} Fix $k\geq 1$.
-We have that: \begin{enumerate} \item For all $k'>k$, we have that $\kCKTCondorcet{k}\reduce \kCKTCondorcet{k'}$. \item $\kCKTCondorcet{k}\in\PCW{}$ . \item $\kCKTCondorcet{k}$ is \DeltaP{2}-hard. \end{enumerate} \end{theorem}
+We have that: \begin{enumerate} \item For all $k'>k$, we have that $\kCKTCondorcet{k}\reduce \kCKTCondorcet{k'}$. \item $\kCKTCondorcet{k}\in\PCW{}$ . \item $\kCKTCondorcet{k}$ is \PNP{}-hard. \end{enumerate} \end{theorem}

-Notice that in Papadimitriou's \DeltaP{2}-complete problem \UTSP{} (and, indeed, in several other \DeltaP{2}-complete problems discussed in \Cref{sec:PNP}) there exists a total order over the possible solutions, and we search for a solution with a value lower than any other.
-In the Condorcet winner problem, however, we do not generally have this convenient structure, as solutions may beat one another in a cyclic manner.
-Therefore, \PCW{} provides us with a tool to examine intransitive problems where solutions are not necessarily ordered\footnote{While intransitivity hints as to why problems are difficult to place in $\DeltaP{2}$, it does not immediately imply they are not in \DeltaP{2}.
-For instance, the solutions of $\kCKTCondorcet{2}$ do not necessarily induce a total order, but we show it is \DeltaP{2}-complete (\Cref{thm:pnp_results}).
+Unlike \PNP{}, whose complete problems typically have a weak total order over the solution space, \PCW{} provides us with a tool to examine problems with intransitive solution spaces\footnote{While intransitivity hints as to why problems are difficult to place in $\PNP{}$, it does not immediately imply they are not in \PNP{}.
+For instance, the solutions of $\kCKTCondorcet{2}$ do not necessarily induce a total order, but we show it is \PNP{}-complete (\Cref{thm:pnp_results}).
 To see why, consider two voters $v_1$ and $v_2$ and four candidates $a$, $b$, $c$, and $d$.
 Voter $v_1$ assigns the values $(4,4,3,5)$ and voter $v_2$ assigns $(2,1,5,3)$ to $(a,b,c,d)$, respectively.
-It may be verified that $a\succ b\approx c\approx d\succ a$ by majority vote. }, and thus do not easily fall into \DeltaP{2}.
+It may be verified that pairwise majority comparisons yield $a\succ b$, $b\sim c$, $c\sim d$, and $d\succ a$, showing intransitivity. }, as is the case for the Condorcet winner problem \cite{Cond85a}.

-We proceed to exhibit several natural problems that are complete for \PCW{}, beginning with \ASHG{}.
-This problem asks whether an \emph{additively separable hedonic game} (ASHG) admits a \emph{strongly popular} partition.
-In ASHG, agents must be partitioned into coalitions, and each agent's utility is the sum of her valuations for the other agents in her coalition.
-A partition is strongly popular if it wins a majority vote against any other partition.
+An appealing property of \PCW{} is that it has natural complete problems (not determined by arbitrary Boolean circuits).
+The first of those is the existence of \emph{strongly popular} partitions in \emph{additively separable hedonic game} (ASHG).
+In an ASHG, agents need to be partitioned into coalitions, and each agent's utility is the sum of her valuations for the other agents in her coalition.
+A partition is strongly popular if it wins a majority vote against any other partition \cite{Gard75a}.
 Determining the existence of such a partition was shown to be \coNP{}-hard in \cite{BrBu20a}.
 The question of its precise complexity was raised in \cite{BrBu20a,BG24popularity}.
-We resolve this question by proving that the problem is \PCW{}-complete.
-This proof is the most technically involved in our work, and we therefore devote a separate section for it (\Cref{sec:ASHG}), where a formal definition of the problem is also provided.
+It seems that \PCW{} is the correct class for this problem, as \cite{gilboa2026StrongPopularity} shows that it is \PCW{}-complete.